josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Among such attempts, I'm aware of none that's come back with an unqualified "yes."
 Whatever gains LLMs might offer, they're always situational, and always come with tradeoffs.

-Muddying the waters further: few of the studies take a holistic view of productivity, by examining impact on a broad scale.
-But the more they do, the less benefit they're able to find.

-Often, all they measure is how fast participants can complete a simple coding exercise, or a basic greenfield "hello world" app—far from a real-world measure.
+Muddying the waters further: few take a holistic view of productivity.
+Often, all they measure is how fast participants can complete a simple coding exercise, or a basic greenfield "hello world" app.
+But the more they zoom out to real-world scale, the less benefit they report.

 <CalloutPlusQuote>